Rimve06/Assembly_language/if_else_practice_readme.md

 jle check_ef
 cmp cx,dx
 jl if
 Why?
-Because CX<DX true → go to IF`, false → fall through to check OR Always end ELSE with jmp end_if if there’s more code afterward
+Because CX<DX true → go to IF`, false → fall through to check OR.
+Always end ELSE with jmp end_if if there’s more code afterward.